 Therapy response: The response to antiparkinson medication and those changes over time, will be collated.
 Exploratory analysis of features which are associated with a good therapy response will be undertaken.
 Therapy response in patients with known genetic types of Parkinson’s disease will be clarified.

 More non-motor features: The degree of non-motor involvement compared to genetic subtype will be analysed, to test recent observations suggesting for example that non-motor features are less in for example patients with Parkin positive disease.
+Years 6 to 9 Extension

+5. To define subtypes of Parkinson’s more specifically and accurately, and over a longer time period than previously, being a larger study size, and by replication testing of subgroups against the Oxford Discovery cohort study.
+This will allow the description of clinically meaningfulsubgroups.

+6. To establish linkahe between genetic variation and clinical variation, at a level of detail and in substantial numbers, significantly exceeding what has been done previously.
+In addition, by inclusion of siblings as an ‘at risk’ population based on Mendelian and polygenic findings, and clinical observations, it will help develop prediction models for prodromal Parkinson’s.

+7. To supply detailed clinical information to adjunct studies, including the MRI imaging study PAMIR, the Parkinson’s pain study, and the Oxford proteomics study.
 3.0 STUDY DESIGN

 PRoBaND is a prospective, observational, multicentre study involving PD gene testing in patients with recent onset PD and first degree relatives of patients with recent onset or young (under 50 years) onset PD, comparing relatives of gene test positive patients, with relatives of gene test negative patients.
 PRoBaND will form the largest and most detailed prospective study of PD in the UK.